Everything You Need to Know about Peltre and Why it's Special to Us

 We went to Oaxaca in 2018, two years after our abuelita passed away, and came across Malte Taller's beautiful, contemporary peltre spoons.
 These spoons immediately transported us to our abuelita's house: the laughter and warmth around a shared meal.

-We of course bought the spoons and brought them home with us.
+We bought the spoons and brought them home with us.
 Beyond being a beautiful addition to our home, these spoons inspired us.
 They highlight how our generation is embracing and reinventing the traditions we grew up with.
 This connection to our childhood, with a modern twist warmed our hearts with comfort, just like our abuelita's tea..and is part of the inspiration behind VOLVERde.

 What Exactly is Peltre?